Table of Contents

 The BPOM categorizes food and beverage products into four levels of risk.

-1. Very Low Risk: Such items usually have minimal processing with a limited number of ingredients.
+- Very Low Risk: Such items usually have minimal processing and a limited number of ingredients.

-2. Low Risk: This group consists of processed foods, for example, instant noodles.
+- Low Risk: This group consists of processed foods, such as instant noodles.

 Some types of processed foods and beverages—namely those with a shelf life under seven days, goods not sold directly to end consumers or small imported quantities destined for precise uses—are exempt from undergoing the usual assessment protocols ensuring their safety based on these categories.